Role: Junior Mechanic

 The Role:

+You will carry out hands-on-maintenance and repair under direction.
 Using a prescribed Mechanic logbook (CAV/TT/F033), you will quickly gain real time experience of basic maintenance tasks, whilst also being exposed to more complex tasks that will enhance your capabilities and skills.

 Main Responsibilities will include: